Expectation of the Largest bet size in Labouchere System: Main Results

-Theorem \ref{thm.general_list_system} shows that for any list systems, the expectation $\bE[B^\star]$ of the largest betting size $B^\star$ has a phase transition at $p=\frac{1}{2}$: the expectation is finite if the player is favored, and is infinite if the house takes the advantage.
-Consequently, we have the following corollary: \begin{corollary} For the Labouch\`ere system with any initial list, we have $\bE[B^\star]<\infty$ if $p>\frac{1}{2}$ and $\bE[B^\star]=\infty$ if $p<\frac{1}{2}$. \end{corollary}
+Theorem \ref{thm.general_list_system} shows that for any $(-2,1)$-list systems, the expectation $\bE[B^\star]$ of the largest bet size $B^\star$ has a phase transition at $p=\frac{1}{2}$: the expectation is finite if the player is favored, and is infinite if the house takes the advantage.
+Consequently, we have the following corollary: \begin{corollary} For the Labouchere system with any initial list, we have $\bE[B^\star]<\infty$ if $p>\frac{1}{2}$ and $\bE[B^\star]=\infty$ if $p<\frac{1}{2}$. \end{corollary}

 The fair-game case $p=\frac{1}{2}$ requires more delicate analysis, and is summarized in the following theorem: \begin{theorem} Let $(\overline{b}_l)_{l=1}^\infty, (\underline{b}_l)_{l=1}^\infty$ be two sequences taking value in $[0,1]$.
-Suppose that a list system satisfies $T_{n-1}\underline{b}_{l_{n-1}} \le B_n \le T_{n-1}\overline{b}_{l_{n-1}}$ for any $n$, and one of the following conditions holds: \begin{enumerate} \item $\lim_{l\to\infty} \overline{b}_l = 0$; \item $\inf_{l} \underline{b}_l > 0$, \end{enumerate} we have $\bE[B^\star]=\infty$ under $p=\frac{1}{2}$. \end{theorem}
+Suppose that a $(-2,1)$-list system satisfies $T_{n-1}\underline{b}_{l_{n-1}} \le B_n \le T_{n-1}\overline{b}_{l_{n-1}}$ for any $n$, and one of the following conditions holds: \begin{enumerate} \item $\lim_{l\to\infty} \overline{b}_l = 0$; \item $\inf_{l} \underline{b}_l > 0$, \end{enumerate} we have $\bE[B^\star]=\infty$ under $p=\frac{1}{2}$. \end{theorem}

-Note that $B_n/T_{n-1}$ is the betting proportion at $n$-th coup, and general list systems correspond to the case where $\overline{b}_l=1, \underline{b}_l=0$ for any $l$.
-Theorem \ref{thm.constrained_bet} shows that, if the betting proportion either vanishes or is lower bounded from below as the list length $l$ grows, the largest betting size still has an infinite expectation in a fair game.
+Note that $B_n/T_{n-1}$ is the bet proportion at $n$-th coup, and general $(-2,1)$-list systems correspond to the case where $\overline{b}_l=1, \underline{b}_l=0$ for any $l$.
+Theorem \ref{thm.constrained_bet} shows that, if the bet proportion either vanishes or is lower bounded from below as the list length $l$ grows, the largest bet size still has an infinite expectation in a fair game.
 The following corollary follows from Theorem \ref{thm.constrained_bet}: